TheSocietyOfCoders/Opportunities/README.md

   - Some bullet points explaining more about
     - (who can/how to) apply
   - How will this be helpful
-  - Timeline to apply of compelete the tasks
+  - Timeline to apply/compelete the tasks

 For all those who are new to GitHub markdown, I have added a link for you help :grin:
 [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)